rcsb/py-rcsb_app_file/README.md

 For example, client - 100.200.300.400:8000, server - 0.0.0.0:8000.

 Please note that a proxy server such as nginx may not work from the browser due to a conflict with the CORS middleware in main.py.

-Rather than using a proxy server, you are encouraged to find an appropriate gunicorn server configuration.

 The example HTML files (example-upload.html, example-download.html, and example-list.html) must be configured independently.